gutenbergtools/gutenbergsite/site/help/bibliographic_record.md

 ### File Hosting Services
 A file hosting service allows you to store files and access them over the Internet from your PC, tablet or smart phone.
 You must already have an account on those services before you can use them.
 Many providers offer a free starter package with limited storage that may be upgraded later.

+When you save to these services, you may see a notice that some details of your username or who you are will be provided to Project Gutenberg.
+That doesn't actually happen: we "push" files to these services, without receiving or storing anything about you other than your browser fingerprint, which is part of any page visit to www.gutenberg.org.
+The (privacy policy)[/policy/privacy_policy.html] has additional information.

 Project Gutenberg provides file hosting service transfer as a convenience to readers, but does not operate, provide support for, or have any relationships with these services.